Flemington Post Office: Condition and integrity

 The slate roof and tower require very careful restoration.
 The cast iron palisading and finials on the roof have been removed.

 Externally, Flemington Post Office's ability to demonstrate its original design is very good with regard to the architectural conception, principal materials and detail despite rear additions constructed in 1989 and replacement of the private porch roof.
-The design of the rear addition is low-key and it attempts not to compete with the original from a distance, however closer inspection indicates subtle difference in detail.
-The exterior appears generally well-maintained and conservation works in the late 1980s have generally restored the building's aesthetic and stylistic attributes.
+The rear addition is a low-key design, and it attempts to not compete with the original from a distance; however, closer inspection indicates subtle difference in detail.
+The exterior appears generally well maintained, and conservation works in the late 1980s have generally restored the building's aesthetic and stylistic attributes.

-Internally, the 1989 additions have partially diminished the legibility of the original planning and program towards the rear of the complex, however elsewhere it is generally very good.
+Internally, the 1989 additions have partially diminished the legibility of the original planning and program towards the rear of the complex; however, elsewhere, it is generally very good.
 More superficial refurbishment such as overpainting of joinery and installation of floor coverings and the like is largely reversible.
 The main entrance, public space and former mail room, for example, are all largely intact in form and fabric with added features such as the original curved counter and arcaded screen intact.

-It is apparent that the building is generally well maintained, however there is evidence in a number of instances of rising and falling damp which is starting to damage the adjoining fabric.
-Repairs are required to some sections of pointing mortar in the bluestone plinth and brickwork and tuckpointing needs repointing.
-Wall cracking is evident in the southeast corner of the post-master's office and the ceiling have been repaired.
+It is apparent that the building overall is generally well maintained; however, there is evidence in a number of instances of rising and falling damp which is starting to damage the adjoining fabric.
+Repairs are required to some sections of pointing mortar in the bluestone plinth and brickwork, and tuckpointing needs repointing.
+Wall cracking is evident in the southeast corner of the postmaster's office, but the ceiling has been repaired.